SHTFDad may collect a share of sales or other compensation from the links on this page.

 Building Your Own Faraday Cage

-To build your own small and simple Faraday Cage, all you need is electrically conductive material like aluminum foil and a box.
-But why aluminum foil?
-Well, aluminum foil is very conductive as well as very pliable and malleable.
+Well, aluminum foil is very conducive as well as very pliable and malleable.
 It is cheap and you can use it to transform any container into your very own Faraday Cage.

 A Faraday Cage made from a box wrapped in aluminum foil would be great for storing a radio or phone for an EMP event.
-You can also build a larger one using a large bucket to store bigger items like laptops, hard drives and the like.

 Tutorial on How to Build Your Own Faraday Cage

-In my research about making Faraday Cages, I’ve come across these cool videos.
 One is about how to make a small one and the other for a big one.
 The larger one is for storing bigger electronic items.

 Both videos are showing how easy and how cheap it is to make your own Faraday Cage in case an EMP SHTF event happens.
-Judging from all the hype EMP occurrences has been getting in scientific circles, it wouldn’t hurt to be well prepared for an EMP SHTF.

 If you are a real SHTF enthusiast, you might also want to check out how to build large Faraday Cages.
 These are called as Shield Rooms.
-Better yet, you can make your own EMP proof vehicle shown below:
+Better yet, you can make your own EMP-proof vehicle shown below:

 Faraday Cages Everywhere!